Japan PM Abe to keep key ministers in posts in cabinet reshuffle

 Business confidence among Japan’s big manufacturers worsened in the September quarter to hit the lowest level in nearly a year, a closely watched central bank survey showed on Monday, as firms felt the pinch from rising raw material costs and a string of natural disasters that disrupted production.

-Last week, Abe and U.S. President Donald Trump agreed to open new talks on a bilateral trade agreement and that Washington would refrain from raising tariffs on Japanese car exports for now, but Trump could revive the threat if progress is slow.
+Last week, Abe and U.S. President Donald Trump agreed to open new talks on a bilateral trade agreement that would see Washington refraining from raising tariffs on Japanese car exports for now, but Trump could revive the threat if progress is slow.

 Abe was also likely to appoint former finance ministry official Satsuki Katayama, a conservative LDP lawmaker, as minister in charge of local economic revitalization.

-The Asahi newspaper corrected its earlier report that she would be tapped as health, welfare and labor minister.

-Reporting by Linda Sieg; editing by Darren Schuettler
+Reporting by Linda Sieg; editing by Darren Schuettler & Shri Navaratnam